briankoser/sfc-listeners-guide/episodes/0135-top-5-sci-fi-trilogies.md

 Aaron Reini names {% work "The Hobbit" %} movie trilogy "the most unnecessary trilogy".
 Ben says he could not disagree more after how good the first movie was.

-{% timeLink podcast_file_url, '55:51' %} Sci-Fi Christian Story Time: Ben Gives in to Fandom
+{% timeLink {url:podcast_file_url, t:'55:51'} %} Sci-Fi Christian Story Time: Ben Gives in to Fandom